yuko1101/starrail.js/README.md

 // Change the directory to store cache data.
 // Default directory is **/starrail.js/cache.
-// Re-fetching contents may be required, if you update
-// starrail.js with the cache directory in it. const client = new StarRail();
+const client = new StarRail();
 client.cachedAssetsManager.cacheDirectoryPath = "./cache";
 client.cachedAssetsManager.cacheDirectorySetup();